๐ฑFor Applications

 Interact with NEAR Blockchain: Utilizes

-to connect to the NEAR mainnet and interact with a specified smart contract, handling blockchain operations like querying account details and executing contract methods.Verify Human Status: The
+near-api-jsto connect to the NEAR mainnet and interact with a specified smart contract, handling blockchain operations like querying account details and executing contract methods.Verify Human Status: The

-method on the smart contract, useful for differentiating between automated bots and human users.Retrieve Human Score: The
+checkHumanfunction checks if a given NEAR account is recognized as human by calling theis_humanmethod on the smart contract, useful for differentiating between automated bots and human users.Retrieve Human Score: The

-function queries the smart contract for a "human score" associated with the account, providing a quantitative measure of the account's human-like behavior or verification status via theget_human_score
+humanScorefunction queries the smart contract for a "human score" associated with the account, providing a quantitative measure of the account's human-like behavior or verification status via theget_human_scoremethod.Configurable for Environments: Supports switching between staging and production environments by altering the contract address, allowing for flexible testing and deployment scenarios.

 Asynchronous and Error Handling: Implements asynchronous JavaScript patterns for non-blocking calls to the NEAR blockchain and includes error handling for robust operation and debugging.